ember-learn/guides-source/guides/release/components-update/introducing-components.md

       <div class="cta-note-heading">Zoey says...</div>
       <div class="cta-note-message">
-        A component's name is the same as its name on the file system, capitalizing the first letter and every letter following a `-`, and removing the `-` ("pascal case").
+        A component's name is the same as its name on the file system, with the first letter and every letter following a `-` being capitalized, and removing the `-` (also known as _pascal case_).
       </div>
     </div>
     <img src="/images/mascots/zoey.png" role="presentation" alt="">
   </div>
 </div>

-We can include it into our application using HTML tag syntax.
+We can include our new component into our application by using HTML tag syntax.

 ```handlebars {data-filename="app/templates/application.hbs" data-diff="-2,-3,-4,-5,-6,-7,-8,-9,-10,-11,-12,-13,-14,-15,+16"}
 <div class="messages">